kubernetes/website/content/en/docs/setup/independent/kubelet-integration.md

 ## Kubelet configuration patterns

-The following sections describe patterns to kubelet configuration that are simplified by using kubeadm, rather than managing the kubelet configuration for each Pod manually.
+The following sections describe patterns to kubelet configuration that are simplified by using kubeadm, rather than managing the kubelet configuration for each Node manually.

 ### Propogating cluster-level configuration to each kubelet